agent-subagent-wiring

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Create and wire new subagents into an existing Ralph Orchestrator agent family, including the new subagent prompt, orchestrator agent registration, routing table updates, result-code handling, ordering constraints, reviewer loops, and downstream prompt references.
-Use this skill whenever someone wants to add a subagent, split work out of an orchestrator, introduce a new reviewer/scout/scribe/coder/analyst role, or asks what prompt files and routing sections must change when a new agent is introduced.About this skill
+Use this skill whenever someone wants to add a subagent, split work out of an orchestrator, introduce a new reviewer/scout/scribe/coder/analyst role, or asks what prompt files and routing sections must change when a new agent is introduced.Key capabilities

 Agent Subagent Wiring